pablo-tech/Bayesian-Structure-Learning/README.md

 - (medium) wine: https://archive.ics.uci.edu/ml/datasets/Wine+Quality
 - (large) secret dungeon

+### Dataframes
+Data operations are performed by graphopanda, which relies on Python's Pandas library

+### Plotting:
+Plotting is performed by graphoshow.py, which relies on Matplot

+### Graphs:
+Graph operations are performed by graphoxnet, which relies on Python's Networkx library

 ### Scoring:
 Scoring is performed by graphoscore.py

-### Plotting:
-Plotting is performed by graphoshow.py

 ### Future work: